mankle26/Pitfalls-of-time-series-forecasting/README.md

 "The reason those models look good is that they've snooped on future data and learned from it!".
 However, the author insists, that "The model doesn't train on future values!".
-Although he later admits, that he does not actually predict 26 steps at once, how his diagram suggests, but only one a time (I believe that this is also not entirely correct, but let´s put that aside for the moment).
+Although he later admits, that he does not actually predict 26 steps at once, like his diagram implies, but only one a time (I believe that this is also not entirely correct, but let´s put that aside for the moment).
 Anyway, it still looks like a suspiciously great - simply a lagged - prediction.